-(Ask other A. R. R. I. Men)
+(Ask other A. R. R. L. Men)

 Thousands in the American Radio Relay League have improved their transmission with the new Advance "Sync" Rectifier.
 Gives clearer tone and better volume.
 Rectifies alternating current at 500 to 3000 volts to direct current for the plates of your transmitting tubes.
-Puts more energy into the antenna and counterpoise on account of l'uts more energy actual copper-to-copper contact in rectification.
+Puts more energy into the antenna and counterpoise on account of actual copper-to-copper contact in rectification.
 Very efficient on short waves.
-Requires no atten-tion-always ready.
+Requires no attention-slways ready.
 More in use than any other rectifier made.